-Parkinson Centennial Public School is a K-8 school centrally located several blocks from Orangeville’s downtown district, surrounded by a residential area.
+Parkinson Centennial Public School is a dual-track school centrally located several blocks from Orangeville’s downtown district, surrounded by a residential area.
 Our school is situated on 10.98 acres of land and faces Lawrence Avenue.
 The student population of our school fluctuates significantly year to year.
 Our graduates attend Westside Secondary School.
+Our English program runs from JK to Grade 8 and our French Immersion program is currently JK to grade 4.

 At Parkinson Centennial Public School, we believe progressive programming, direct instruction, and multiple instructional strategies are essential to student success.
-Special Education staff and a Child & Youth Worker, assist students with learning or behavioural challenges, helping them to build skills and strategies necessary for school success.
+Special Education staff and a Child and Youth Councillor, assist students with learning or behavioural challenges, helping them to build skills and strategies necessary for school success.

 120 Lawrence Ave., Orangeville, ON L9W 1S8